- Funding opportunities

-India is contributing to FAIR, a large-scale international project to build a new accelerator facility for ion and antiproton beam research at the GSI in Darmstadt, as well as in ITER, a project to build an international fusion reactor in France.
+India is contributing to , a large-scale international project to build a new accelerator facility for ion and antiproton beam research at the GSI Helmholtzzentrum für Schwerionenforschung in Darmstadt, as well as in ITER, a project to build an international fusion reactor in France.
 India is also actively investing in the cooperation with DESY.

 Since 2007, the BMBF has cooperated with the Indian government on vocational training; joint activities are discussed and managed in annual meetings of a bilateral working group at state secretary level.
 The cooperation gained momentum after the Congress elections in 2014 and is currently focused on setting up company clusters to implement dual - primarily operational - apprenticeship.
 The BMBF-funded project VETnet at AHK in Pune is a 'role model', where dual vocational training elements have been tested since 2013.
 This has resulted in strong synergies with the vocational training project planned by BMZ and implemented by GIZ.
 The BMBF initiative iMOVE supports access to German education providers on the Indian education market, such as through tenders for further education measures for Indian master trainers in Germany.
 The Federal Institute of Vocational Training BIBB provides the Indian side with advice on how to develop innovative framework curricula.
 In addition, German support is planned for the establishment of a 'National Institute for Higher Vocational Learning for Workers' and of further education institutions in 'Energy-efficient construction'.
-The existing Memorandum of Understanding is to be renewed as part of the government consultations in October 2015.
+The existing Memorandum of Understanding was renewed at the government consultations in October 2015.
 The International Bureau coordinates and hosts different campaigns and maintains direct contact with Indian and German partners for the BMBF.

-On behalf of the BMBF the goal of the International Bureau is to expand the international network of German universities, research institutions and businesses in order to enhance the position of German science and industry in terms of expertise and innovation.
-Thereby the International Bureau focusses on the international dimension of BMBF’s programmes and also provides project funding on behalf of the BMBF.
+In Germany, the International Bureau (IB) supports bilateral and multilateral cooperation between governments, and research and development institutions.
+The aim is to expand the international networking of German higher education institutions, research institutions, and companies so that German science and industry will enhance their competence and gain advantages in innovation.
+Thus, the International Bureau contributes to implementing the international dimension in the BMBF's specialist programmes and also provides project funding in this context on behalf of the BMBF.